ChannelCandy Technical Architecture:

 Public data would not cause an adverse impact on our customer’s or their personnel.
 Examples of this data may be found on social media and on the web, outside the firewall.

 Sensitive data requires special precautions to ensure the integrity and confidentiality of the data by protecting it from unauthorized modification or deletion.
-It requires higher than normal assurance of accuracy and completeness.
+It requires a higher than normal assurance of accuracy and completeness.
 Channel information that normally sits behind a firewall, partner portal or other type of secure access would fall into this category.

 Confidential data is designed for use within the company only and its unauthorized disclosure could seriously affect the company.
 It is rare that a ChannelCandy app would have this classification.